LanguageDev/Yoakke/Documentation/Parser.md

 }
 ```

-The passed in lexer has to conform the `ILexer` interface defined in the `Yoakke.Lexer` library.
+The passed in lexer has to implement the `ILexer` interface defined in the `Yoakke.Lexer` library.

 ### Matching terminals
 As you can see in the above sample, terminals can be matched two ways: by value and by kind.